Find a Lender-Approved Local Conveyancer in Chipping Sodbury

 Recently asked questions about conveyancing in Chipping Sodbury

 I am hoping to complete my purchase in Chipping Sodbury next Tuesday.
-I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the bank.
+I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the lender.
 What does the insurance need to cover?

-Any lawyer on acting for mortgage companies would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
+Any lawyer on acting for lenders would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook conditions.
-These requirements are not limited to conveyancing in Chipping Sodbury.
+These requirements are not specific to conveyancing in Chipping Sodbury.

 Last updated